-On September 30, 2009, the Company borrowed \$100,000 from Gil Schwartzberg, a consultant to the Company, pursuant to an unsecured demand promissory note with interest at 5% per annum, to fund the Company's short-term working capital requirements.
+On September 30, 2009, the Company borrowed \$100,000 from Gil Schwartzberg pursuant to an unsecured demand promissory note with interest at 5% per annum, to fund the Company's short-term working capital requirements.
 The note, including accrued interest of \$780, was repaid on November 26, 2009.